matiasglessi/web/Content/posts/mock,-stub,-spy,-and-other-test-doubles.md

 }
 ```

 As you can see, using these implementations would cause the application to crash.
-The use of some kind of exception or error generator (NullPointerException, fatalError(), etc) is a good practice to avoid its use in production code.
+The use of some kind of exception or error generator (`NullPointerException`, `fatalError()`, etc) is a good practice to avoid its use in production code.

 ```swift